realA10001986/Dash-Gauges/DIY/README.md

 | *Click for hi-res image* |

 Main connectors (red numbers):
-- 1: 5V input for analog gauges and electronics
+- Red1: 5V input for analog gauges and electronics
-- 2: 12V input for digital gauges and electronics
+- Red2: 12V input for digital gauges and electronics
+- Red3: Time Travel: To trigger a time travel, "TT" and "3V3" must be shorted.
+- Red4: Door switches: Switches need to connect "C" and "1" for door 1, and "C" and "2" for door 2.

+Other connectors (green numbers):
+- 1: Speaker
+- 2: Backlight for Roentgens gauge
-- 3: Time Travel
+- 3: Analog Roentgens meter
-- 4: Door switches
+- 4: Empty LED (White LED, forward voltage 3.3V)
+- 5: Side switch
+- 6: Connector for digital Roentgens, 12V Roetgens backlight, 12V empty light

 Hardware configuration for "analog" gauges (purple numbers):
 - Left gauge ("Primary"):